Guidance

 Contacts of flu cases

 Where there are 2 or more people in a cell and one has flu, custodial staff should isolate all cellmates from the general population for 48 hours, starting from their last contact with the case to ensure the contact hasn’t acquired the infection.
 Contacts do not need to be tested.
-If they develop symptoms, they need to be managed as a case (see the above section on the management of cases of acute respiratory infections).
+If they develop symptoms, they should be managed as a case (see the above section on the management of cases of acute respiratory infections).

 Contacts of COVID-19 cases